gnomon-inria/gnomon/doc/workspaces/workspacename.rst

 Description
 ==============

 The browser workspace is the place to find and import data in order to implement different functionalities of the Gnomon platform.
 It enables a user to interactively view a data file and change/set visualisation parameters.
-In this workspace one can create thumbnails of an imported dataset for the form manager which can then be used with other workspaces.
+In this workspace one can create thumbnails of an imported dataset on the form manager which can then be used with other workspaces.

 * **Input**: (Drag and drop) A 3D data file (e.g . image stack) in the formats inr.gz, .tif or  cgi on to the "viewer" part of the Browser